Rule Change: Completed

 • Removal of obligation to counteract during intervention, submitted, on 28 November 2019.

 On 28 May 2020, the AEMC initiated these three rule change requests related to intervention mechanisms within the National Electricity Rules (NER) through a consolidated and fast-tracked process.

 The AEMC decided to consolidate these rule change requests as they seek to address related issues.
 Consolidation will allow these issues to be considered through a single rule change process.

 The consolidated rules are being fast-tracked as stakeholder feedback on the issues was initially sought and received in 2019 as part of the AEMC’s Investigation into intervention mechanisms in the NEM.
-As such, the draft determination and draft rule have been published, and are now open to further stakeholder feedback.
+As such, the AEMC proceeded to publishing directly to a draft determination and draft rule.

 Related rule changes

 This rule is part of a package of seven rule changes being progressed by the Commission as part of its interventions work program.
 The other rule changes that comprise this work program are: